How To Calculate Project Burn Rate in Professional Services

 To keep your projects profitable, it's important to measure burn, a key financial metric for professional services.

-In the simplest terms, burn rate is the pace at which you are spending your available capital (or budget).
+In the simplest terms, burn rate is the pace at which you are spending your available budget.
 For example, if your project has a budget of $300,000 and a burn rate of $50,000 per month, it will only have a cash runway of six months.
-To effectively track this, you need to calculate gross burn, which involves understanding the amount of cash your company is spending on operating expenses each month.
+To effectively track this, you need to calculate gross burn, which involves understanding the amount of cash your company is spending on areas like time and expenses each month.

 A higher burn rate can serve as a warning sign that the project may be encountering difficulties.
 Higher costs can be caused by project scope expansion, resource inefficiency, or unexpected obstacles leading to negative cash flow.
 If your company's cash reserves are dwindling, it becomes essential to implement burn rate measures to realign expenses with the budget.